vstinner/vstinner.github.io/draft/python_contrib_2017q2.rst

 This code raises a ``StopIteration`` exception instead of formatting the current date and time.

-It's even worse: I was aware of the bug and already fixed it in master, but I just forgot to backport my fix: bpo-30524, fix _PyStack_UnpackDict().
+It's even worse.
+I was aware of the bug, it was already fixed it in master, but I just forgot to backport my fix: bpo-30524, fix _PyStack_UnpackDict().

-To prevent regressions, I now wrote exhaustive unit tests on all C functions calling functions: the commit `bpo-30524: Write unit tests for FASTCALL
+To prevent regressions, I wrote exhaustive unit tests on the 3 FASTCALL functions, commit: `bpo-30524: Write unit tests for FASTCALL
 <https://github.com/python/cpython/commit/3b5cf85edc188345668f987c824a2acb338a7816>`__